-Teacher Candidates (TCs) must have Certificate of Clearance (CoC) in order to start in the field.
+Certificate of Clearance: Teacher Candidates (TCs) must have their Certificate of Clearance (CoC) in order to start in the field.
 These can be submitted by emailing coe-cred@csus.edu.
+TCs cannot start in their placements until all necessary documentation that they have been cleared by the district has been submitted in Canvas.
+TCs should be cleared by week 6 of the Sac State semester before starting their placement.
+Teacher Candidates could have to extend the program if they are not cleared by this time.